CerebrasResearch/nanoGNS/exact/README.md

 +from tracker import LogWrapper
 ```

-Some configuration chagnes are required to select the layer type required.
+Some configuration changes are required to select the layer type required.
 The
 remaining changes are for batch size scheduling.
 For example, `bs_schedule` and
 the changes made to denominate training in tokens instead of iterations: